Loading the gear...

 Yes — all provinces allow non-resident hunting with a valid licence.
 Most provinces require non-residents to use a licensed outfitter or guide for big game.
 Waterfowl and upland bird regulations vary.
 International hunters need to comply with firearms import rules through the Canadian Firearms Program.

-Explore our sister directories for more outdoor experiences across Canada.
+Explore our sister directories for more outdoor experiences near you.